Applying for small business grants is a great way to boost the bottom-line of your business and gain exposure for your hard work.

 Do These 5 Things Before Applying For A Grant

-- Gather and assemble all the business records you can from at least the last three years.
+- Gather key records: Assemble financial statements and business records from the past few years.

 Use these resources to find the right grant opportunities for your small business.